 Finding a good basketball coach is tough, especially at the youth level!
-Most often, the coach never played at a higher level and doesn’t know how to teach the kids the fundamentals of the game.
-He just happens to be the father of the point guard (who gets to shoot every possession!).
+More often than not, the coach doesn't really know how to teach the kids the fundamentals of the game because he never played at a high level himself, he just happens to be the father of the point guard.

 If you want to teach your kid the basic skills of basketball the right way, or if you are a more advanced basketball player who wants to model his game after one of the best scorers of all time - then Steph Curry's Masterclass might be the solution!

 Masterclass.com promises to teach you how to dribble, shoot and score like the 2x MVP for a one-time payment of only $90.
 But does it work?

 I signed up for the Masterclass to check it out, this is my review: